-- 2.1 Consumers' overall level of satisfaction with communications services is around 90%.
-The Where concerns arise, consumers typically raise their complaint with their provider in the first instance.
-It has provider is not able to resolve the complaint within eight weeks, or if deadlock is reached earlier, the consumer can make an application to an independent Alternative Dispute Resolution (ADR) scheme.
-The ADR scheme can examine the complaint and make a judgement on the issue.
-13 - 2.2 In addition, some consumers choose to contact Ofcom due to our role as regulator of communications services.
+- 2.1 Consumers' overall level of satisfaction with communications services is around 90%.12 Where concerns arise, consumers typically raise their complaint with their provider in the first instance.13 If the provider is not able to resolve the complaint within eight weeks, or if deadlock is reached earlier, the consumer can make an application to an independent Alternative Dispute Resolution (ADR) scheme.
+The ADR scheme can examine the complaint and make a judgement on the issue.14 - 2.2 In addition, some consumers choose to contact Ofcom due to our role as regulator of communications services.
 While we do not resolve individual complaints ourselves, we offer consumers advice on how they might best seek to resolve the issues that are raised.
-We also use the complaints data to inform policy, enforcement and monitoring work.
-On average, we receive nearly 300 consumer calls a day, each of which may involve one or more complaints.
+We also use the complaints data to inform policy, enforcement and monitoring work.15 On average, we receive nearly 300 consumer calls a day, plus contacts via email and letter, each of which may involve one or more complaints.16